Grand Duchess Olga Nikolaevna of Russia: Romances

 Olga and her younger sisters were surrounded by young men assigned to guard them at the palace and on the imperial yacht Standart and were used to mingling with them and sharing holiday fun during their annual summer cruises.
 When Olga was fifteen, a group of officers aboard the imperial yacht gave her a portrait of Michelangelo's nude David, cut out from a newspaper, as a present for her name day on 11 July 1911.
 "Olga laughed at it long and hard", her indignant fourteen-year-old sister Tatiana wrote to her aunt Grand Duchess Olga Alexandrovna of Russia.
 "And not one of the officers wishes to confess that he has done it.
 Such swine, aren't they?"

 In November 1911 a full dress ball was held at Livadia to celebrate her sixteenth birthday and her entry into society.
-Her hair was put up for the first time and her first ballgown was pink.
+Her hair was put up for the first time and her first balldress was pink.
 Her parents gave her a diamond ring and a diamond and pearl necklace as a birthday present and symbol that she had become a young woman.

 While society was discussing matches with the princess, Olga fell in love with a succession of officers.
 In late 1913, Olga fell in love with Pavel Voronov, a junior officer on the imperial yacht Standart, but such a relationship would have been impossible due to their differing ranks.
 Voronov was engaged a few months later to one of the ladies in waiting.
 "God grant him good fortune, my beloved", a saddened Olga wrote on his wedding day, "It's sad, distressing."
 Later, in her diaries of 1915 and 1916, Olga frequently mentioned a man named Mitya with great affection.

 According to the diary of Valentina Chebotareva, a woman who nursed with Olga during World War I, Olga's "golden Mitya" was Dmitri Chakh-Bagov, a wounded soldier she cared for when she was a Red Cross nurse.
-Chebotareva wrote that Olga's love for him was "pure, naive, without hope" and that she tried to avoid revealing her feelings to the other nurses.
+Chebotareva wrote that Olga's love for him was "pure, naïve, without hope" and that she tried to avoid revealing her feelings to the other nurses.
 She talked to him regularly on the telephone, was depressed when he left the hospital, and jumped about exuberantly when she received a message from him.
 Dmitri Chakh-Bagov adored Olga and talked of killing Rasputin for her if she only gave the word, because it was the duty of an officer to protect the imperial family even against their will.
 However, he also reportedly showed other officers the letters Olga had written to him when he was drunk.

 Another young man, Volodia Volkomski, appeared to have affection for her as well. "(He) always has a smile or two for her", wrote Alexandra to Nicholas on 16 December 1916.
 Chebotareva also noted in her diary Olga's stated "dreams of happiness: "To get married, [to] always live in the countryside [in] winter and summer, [to] see only good people [and] no one official."